-Once the snowfall has stopped and all roads are cleared of snow, post-storm sanding commences.
-All town roads are again treated with the sand/salt mix to improve traction and melt the remaining snow and ice.
+Once the snowfall has stopped and all roads are cleared of snow, post-storm salting commences.
+All town roads are again treated with the salt to melt the remaining snow and ice.
 Hauling of snow from the village area to the snow farm on Mill St. will commence as soon as feasibly possible.
 This snow removal is done to increase visibility, widen streets and increase parking spaces.
 Frequently these operations are done early in the morning to avoid working around parked cars and traffic.